intarchboard/model-t-charter/model-t-charter-00.md

 design of IETF protocols, and there appears to be sufficient interest in doing so to justify an IAB programme on this topic.

-The model-t programme provides a venue for analysis of the Internet threat model and has as a goal to produce a potential update to BCP72 that defines an Internet threat model that better matches today's reality.
+The model-t programme provides an open venue for analysis of the Internet threat model and has as a goal to produce a potential update to BCP72 that defines an Internet threat model that better matches today's reality.

 The potential update to BCP72 would be text offered to the IETF for consideration - it is not within the IAB's remit, nor that of an IAB programme, to directly modify a BCP.
-Nonetheless, an IAB programme offers a good venue for this work, as it perhaps allows for more considered analysis of diverse inputs over time, compared to an IETF working group that aims to meet more specific milestones.
+Nonetheless, an IAB programme offers a good venue for this work, as it perhaps allows for more focus on the evolving architecture aspect within this space., compared to an IETF working group that aims to meet more specific milestones.

 Updating BCP72 requires text that can be used by anyone developing an IETF